 Myths About VA Disability!

 Hiring an attorney/agent will speed up my case.
 FALSE.
 (We wish it were true, though.)
 When it comes to your VA Disability claim, there are only two ways to speed it up.
-The first way is if you are terminally ill, the second is if you are facing economic hardship.
+The first way is if you are terminally ill, the second is facing economic hardship.

 Hiring an attorney/agent will slow down my claim.
 FALSE This one does not make much sense.
 However, we often hear from prospective clients that a friend told them an attorney would slow their case down.
 Once again, misinformation plays a massive role in this myth.
 If hiring an attorney slowed your case down, then why would we be doing this in the first place?
 We submit claims, file appeals, review and present evidence, represent Veterans at all three levels of hearings, and do so much more.
 Hiring an attorney can be more efficient.